Instructor:

 resources that can help.
 Any student who faces

-personal challenges including, but not limited
+personal challenges, including but not limited

-to securing their food or housing and believes
+to securing their food or housing, and believes

-this may affect their performance in the course
+this may affect their performance in the course,

 is urged to contact the

-of Students Office at 901.678.2187 located
+Dean of Students Office at 901.678.2187,

-in the University Center, Suite 359 for
+located in the University Center, Suite 359, for

 assistance.
 If you are comfortable doing so,